-What you pay for covered services There is currently no network; in-network (IN) benefits apply Participating provider Nonparticipating provider - IN deductible - IN deductible - IN coinsurance applies after deductible is met - Charges in excess of approved amount For your plan's specific benefit levels, log in to your MyMESSA account at messa.org.
+What you pay for covered services There is currently no network; in-network (IN) benefits apply Participating provider Nonparticipating provider - IN deductible - IN deductible - IN coinsurance applies after deductible is met - IN coinsurance applies after deductible is met - Charges in excess of approved amount For your plan's specific benefit levels, log in to your MyMESSA account at messa.org.

-Prior authorization is mandatory.
+Preapproval is mandatory.
 We will not pay for services that are not preapproved.

-We pay for private duty nursing services in your home or in a hospital up to a maximum of 16 hours per day if it is:
+We pay for private duty nursing services in your home or in a hospital if it is:

-- Ordered by a physician, M.D. or D.O. who is involved in your ongoing care - Skilled care given by a professional registered nurse or licensed practical nurse. - Medically necessary as determined by MESSA. - Given in a hospital, because the hospital lacks intensive or cardiac care units or has no space in such units.
+- Skilled care given by a professional registered nurse or licensed practical nurse (requiring, for example: administration of I.V. drugs, ventilator care, etc.). - Medically necessary and required on a 24-hour basis. - Given in a hospital, because the hospital lacks intensive or cardiac care units or has no space in such units. - Provided by a nurse who is not related to or living with the patient.

 All progress notes must be submitted with the claim form.
-We do not pay for: